Wednesday, May 27, 2009

 Blogger Q&A: Sherry from This Young House

-If you haven’t checked out This Young House, do yourself a favor and read Sherry and John’s insanely cute blog about the adventures of renovating a little house in Richmond, Virginia.
+If you haven’t checked out This Young House, [UPDATE: This Young House has since been re-launched as Young House Love] do yourself a favor and read Sherry and John’s insanely cute blog about the adventures of renovating a little house in Richmond, Virginia.
 The couple, who are in their 20s, completely redid their entire home on a budget and have become DIY masters!

 Sherry was kind enough to take part in my little “blogger Q&A” session on how to achieve a stylish look with little cash.
 Enjoy!